zackschwab/CS50_SQL/README.md

 ## Academic Honesty
 Everyone taking CS50_SQL is allowed to upload their final projects to GitHub; you just can't upload problem sets.

-If you're currently taking this course <span style="color: red;">DO NOT</span> copy this code.
+If you're currently taking this course **DO NOT** copy this code.
 Harvard will detect it and revoke your certificate.